C0reTex/react-dash/docs/development/intro.md

 # Overview
-Currently, there are two formats avialable for defining dashboards:
+Currently, there are two formats available for defining dashboards:

 ## JSX
 You can define a dashboard using familiar JSX syntax.
 Following is a complete example of a simple dashboard defined in JSX: